 13. Declining Home Sales

-At the moment, existing home sales are on the rise, with a 1.4% increase in June 2021 according to the National Association of Realtors.
-Should sales continue to increase, it will be a strong sign consumers are confident about economic growth ahead.
+At the moment, existing home sales are on the rise, with a 2% increase in July according to the National Association of Realtors.
+Should sales continue to increase, they will represent a strong sign that consumers are confident about economic growth ahead.

 14. A Black Swan Event

 In a black swan event, none of the above matters.
 These rare, unforeseen events happen completely out of the blue, leading to dramatic market declines.
 Some examples of black swan events in recent history include:

 - COVID-19.
 The most recent black swan event took place in early 2020, when COVID-19 swept the world.
 The virus came out of nowhere, leading to lockdowns and driving the market down tremendously in a short period of time.

 - Terrorist Attacks.
 On September 11, 2001, a terrorist attack on New York City and the Pentagon shook the United States.
 The resulting fear of further attacks and geopolitical fallout led to significant declines in the market.